 Mavyret is a very well-tolerated medication with minimal side effects.
 In clinical trials, very few people (about 0.1%) discontinued Mavyret due to side effects.
-Only headaches and fatigue were reported by clinical trial participants at rates higher than 10% (16% and 11%, respectively), with even fewer reporting nausea or diarrhea.
+Only fatigue and headaches were reported by clinical trial participants at rates higher than 10% (11% and 16%, respectively), with even fewer reporting nausea or diarrhea.
 Rates of side effects are not affected by treatment duration, presence of cirrhosis, HIV/HCV co-infection, history of kidney transplant, or adolescence.
 There are no serious lab abnormalities expected.
 Mavyret has not been studied in pregnant women or nursing mothers, so its impact on fetal development or nursing babies is unknown.

 Potential Drug Interactions

 Before starting Mavyret, be sure to tell your medical provider or pharmacist about all the medications, supplements, and herbal products you take, whether they are prescribed, over-the-counter, or illicit.
 It is important to report any changes to your medications as they happen during treatment.
 Mavyret should not be taken with HIV medications that require ritonavir as a booster, such as atazanavir and darunavir, to increase drug levels.
 Mavyret should not be taken with the HIV medications efavirenz or etravirine.
 It should also not be taken with rifampin or carbamazepine due to decreased concentrations of both components of Mavyret.
 Use with certain statins (cholesterol medicine) may cause increased risk of muscle pain (myopathy) or muscle breakdown (rhabdomyolysis).
 Your doctor should determine if your statin may be continued or changed during treatment with Mavyret.
 There are no interactions with methadone or other common medications used for opioid, alcohol, or nicotine dependency.
 Use of ethinyl estradiol (estrogen)-containing birth control is not recommended due to a potential increase in ALT (a liver enzyme).
 Mavyret should not be used with cyclosporine doses higher than 100 mg daily.
 It cannot be taken with St. John’s wort; in general, herbal products should be avoided due to lack of information regarding potential for interaction.